Jump to: Central London | North London | South London | East London | West London

 Various East and North London locations

 Jolene comes from the same people behind Westerns Laundry and Primeur.
-While the restaurant has been a big hit, it kicked off the bakery business in big style.
-This was followed by the opening of their Big Jo Bakery and there are now a variety of satellite Jolene bakeries across town.
+While the restaurant has been a big hit, it kicked off the bakery business in big style and there are now a variety of satellite Jolene bakeries across town.
 Pastries are super seasonal and the bread is made using farmer Andy Cato's heritage grains.

 Pophams